Create Sidebars of Equal Height with Faux Columns

 The solution

-Export a new slice from the design
+Export a new slice from the design create sidebars

-One of the easiest ways to solve this problem is to take a step back from the code, and look at how the design can be alternatively sliced to give the impression of equal height columns.
+One of the easiest ways to solve this problem is to take a step back from the code and look at how the design can be alternatively sliced to give the impression of equal height columns.
 Instead of attaching a grey background to each sidebar, we could take a long slice that includes the whole width of the design.

-Remove the background color from the sidebar
+Remove the background color from the sidebar create sidebars

-Add the new background to the containing div
+Add the new background to the containing div create sidebars

 When this slice is attached to the containing div, it gives the impression of a three column layout, but isn’t affected by varying amounts of content.

-Solution showing columns of equal height
+Solution showing columns of equal height create sidebars

 Being just one image attached to the container means that the graphic will repeat for the entire height of whichever is the longest column.